vanderc/HangmanGame/README.md

 # Future Work

-{Make a list of things that you need to fix, improve, and add in the future.}

 - I could make it so the word that is used comes from a list and is randomly chosen.
 - I could make it so it repeats so you can play it multiple times.
--